minio/c2goasm/README.md

 You can optionally nicely format the code using [asmfmt](https://github.com/klauspost/asmfmt) by passing in an `-f` flag.

 This project has been developed as part of developing a Go wrapper around [Simd](https://github.com/fwessels/go-cv-simd).
 However it should also work with other projects and libraries.
-Keep in mind though that it is not intented to 'port' a complete C/C++ project in a single action but rather do it on a case-by-case basis per function/source file (and create accompanying high level Go code accordingly to call into the assembly code).
+Keep in mind though that it is not intented to 'port' a complete C/C++ project in a single action but rather do it on a case-by-case basis per function/source file (and create accompanying high level Go code to call into the assembly code).

 ## Command line options
 ```